ssbc/ssb-threads/readme.md

 * `opts.limit`: optional number (default: Infinity).
 Dictates the maximum amount of threads this pull stream will return
 * `opts.threadMaxSize`: optional number (default: Infinity).
 Dictates the maximum amount of messages in each returned thread object.
 Serves for previewing threads, particularly long ones.
-* `opts.whitelist`: optional array of strings.
+* `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
-* `opts.blacklist`: optional array of strings.
+* `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.

 ### `sbot.threads.thread(opts)`